-Minnesota state statute requires parents be notified within 24 hours of a lunch/recess detention being served.
+Minnesota state statute requires parents be notified within 24 hours of an alternative lunch, before and after school detention is served.
 Parents will be notified of their child's detention via notifications on Campus.
 Parents can set up Campus access by contacting the district tech team (507-727-1127)